-Regardless of what kind of service you work with, make sure that you’re regularly making backups because disruptions can make your overall costs go through the roof.
+Regardless of what kind of service you work with, make sure that you’re regularly making backups, because disruptions can make your overall costs go through the roof.
 In general, web hosting costs should be among the least of your concerns when running a blog.
 Most people end up spending considerably more on content creation and curation than they ever do on the actual hosting service itself.

-At times, you might consider plans that come with a number of freebie blogging tools.
-Some of these are just throw-ins to try and attract additional customers, but once in a while you might find one that can help you to reduce costs by eliminating the need to purchase some other piece of software.
+However, if the company you’re working with goes out of business, your blog could end up suddenly vanishing.
+You’d need to recreate all that content you lost in the process if you didn’t have backups, which can cost thousands of dollars and destroy blog content, contact forms, and effectively tank a successful blog.
+Keeping an extra copy on a local drive is free, and there are plenty of low-cost or free cloud storage services that will help garner peace of mind.At times, you might consider plans that come with a number of freebie blogging tools.
+Some of these are just throw-ins to try and attract additional customers, but once in a while, you might find one that can help you reduce costs by eliminating the need to purchase some other piece of software.
 Pay special attention to hosting plans that come with some kind of advertising tool, since you’ll need to buy these later anyway.

-The Cost of Freelance Writing in 2021
+The Cost of Freelance Writing in 2024

 Due to the fact that more people are working from home these days, there’s a good chance that you could get a more competitive price today than you might have three or four years ago.
 However, there’s also a large number of unscrupulous services online that sell content that is either blatantly taken from somewhere or spun off of existing material by using a computer program.

 Your best bet is to work with an organization that contracts with freelance writers and photographers to provide content.
-These groups have sometimes been called content mills, but in reality they give you more than enough leeway to specify exactly what kind of writer you’d prefer.
+These groups have sometimes been called content mills, but in reality, they give you more than enough leeway to specify exactly what kind of writer you’d prefer.
 They normally charge a per-word cost of around $0.02-$0.05 for articles, so you can expect to pay around $20-50 for 1,000 words of well-written material.
 That’s quite a bargain when you consider how many people a single blog post can bring into your brand.

 Depending on what your schedule looks like, you’ll more than likely want to supplement this with your own posts.
 Each article that you write is one more than you don’t have to order, which can lead to a fairly substantial savings in the long run.
 Those who need to purchase stock images or photographs on a fairly regular basis will also be able to save cash if they’re able to provide a few illustrations of their own.
 If you’re running any kind of ecommerce site, then you more than likely can use product images for some articles.